felixarntz/relevant-social-url/README.md

 By default, the plugin will append the link to the post content in the frontend.
 This can be disabled via filter though in favor of manual output elsewhere.

+You can paste any URL into the field, regardless of social media platform.
+That said, the plugin will automatically recognize certain providers and adjust the message displayed in the frontend accordingly, referencing the specific provider when possible.
+The following providers are explicitly supported (in alphabetical order):

+* Bluesky
+* Facebook
+* GitHub
+* Instagram
+* LinkedIn
+* SoundCloud
+* Spotify
+* Threads
+* TikTok
+* Twitter
+* Tumblr
+* WordPress
+* WordPress.com
+* X
+* YouTube

+No third-party APIs are called by this plugin and no data is sent to any of these providers by the plugin.

 ## Installation and usage

 You can download the latest version from the [WordPress plugin repository](https://wordpress.org/plugins/relevant-social-url/).